Float-Capital/docs-staging-hosting/docs/docs/alpha.md

 By launching as an alpha the aim is to field test the protocol before making any of its mechanisms immutable.
 This will help guarantee that the protocol has maximum utility for users.

-The alpha protocol has already passed a range of smart contract audits, including by community driven audit platform, [Code 423n4](https://code423n4.com/), and users will be able to inject capital and stake positions with complete confidence in the safety of their assets.
+The alpha protocol has already passed a range of smart contract audits, including by community driven audit platform, [Code 423n4](https://code423n4.com/), and users will be able to inject capital and stake positions with confidence in the safety of their assets.